ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 - The Java Microservices retrieve their data from the following databases:
   - The Catalog service retrieves items from a searchable JSON datasource using [ElasticSearch](https://www.elastic.co/).
 In a development environment, Elasticsearch runs in a container.
 In production, it uses [Compose for Elasticsearch](https://www.compose.com/databases/elasticsearch) as a managed Elasticsearch instance instead.
   - The Customer service stores and retrieves Customer data from a searchable JSON datasource using [CouchDB](http://couchdb.apache.org/).
 In the development environment, it runs CouchDB in a Docker container.
 In a production environment, it uses [IBM Cloudant](https://www.ibm.com/analytics/us/en/technology/cloud-data-services/cloudant/) as a managed CouchDB instance instead.
-  - The Inventory and Orders Services use [MySQL](https://www.mysql.com/).
-In this example, we run MySQL in a Docker Container for Development (In a production environment, it runs on our Infrastructure as a Service layer, [Bluemix Infrastructure](https://console.ng.bluemix.net/catalog/?category=infrastructure))  The resiliency and DevOps section will explain that.
+  - The Inventory and Orders Services use separate instances of [MySQL](https://www.mysql.com/).
+In this example, we run MySQL in Docker Containers for Development.
+In a production environment, it runs using [Compose for MySQL](https://www.compose.com/databases/mysql) as a managed resilient MySQL instance instead.

 ## Project repositories